We've independently reviewed this article to make sure it's as accurate as we can make it.

-- Get your dishwasher working better (cleaner dishes)
+- Get your dishwasher to produce cleaner dishes

-- Extend the working life of your dishwasher (by up to 3 years!)
+- Add YEARS to the working life of your dishwasher

 - Lower your monthly energy bills

 - Reduce the chance of a breakdown and repair